Contents

 2

-Keep your eyes peeled for the port number – it’s a moving target each time you run minikube service mysql-nodeport.
+Note that the port number changes each time you run minikube service mariadb-nodeport.

 Mailhog